 What is Dialectical Behavior Therapy?

-Dialectical Behavioral Therapy (DBT) is a form of cognitive behavioral therapy that is designed to assist a person to adjust to life the way that it is, while simultaneously finding ways to make it better.
-The root word, dialectic, refers to a process of finding truth through examining and challenging perceptions of reality, often through assimilating opposite ideas.
+Dialectical Behavioral Therapy (DBT) is a form of cognitive behavioral therapy designed to assist a person to adjust to life the way it is while simultaneously finding ways to make it better.
+The root word, dialectic, refers to finding truth through examining and challenging perceptions of reality, often through assimilating opposite ideas.

 Originally developed for treating the needs of suicidal clients and those diagnosed with Borderline Personality Disorder, DBT has since been recognized as an effective treatment for multiple mental health disorders.